 Tips to Guide You Through

 The first step is to sit down with a general contractor.
-Make sure you choose wisely, because this person will become your best friend over the course of the project.
-They will guide you through all stages of the whole-house remodeling process, from getting permits, ordering supplies and hiring sub-contractors to working with codes officials and maintaining project deadlines.
+Make sure you choose wisely, because this person will become your best friend over the course of your remodeling project.
+They will guide you through all stages of the whole-house remodeling process, from getting permits, ordering supplies and hiring sub-contractors to work with codes officials and maintaining project deadlines.

-When you remodel a whole house, there are several things you have to think about.
+When you remodel a whole house in the Boston area, there are several things you have to think about.
 If you have a home that was built prior to 1978, there could be some lead concerns.
-Older homes often contain materials that considered unsafe by today’s standards, such as lead paint and asbestos ceiling tiles.
-Your contractor will help you understand the things that need to be done to keep everyone safe.
+Older Boston homes often contain materials that considered unsafe by today’s standards, such as lead paint and asbestos ceiling tiles.
+Your experienced general contractor will help you understand the things that need to be done to keep everyone safe.

 Your contractor will supervise all the people that need to be involved in such a complex process, such as: